beakerbrowser/webdb/README.md

  - `name` String.
 The name of the table.
  - `definition` Object.
    - `schema` Object.
 A [JSON Schema v6](http://json-schema.org/) definition.
-   - `index` Array<String>.
+   - `index` Array&lt;String&gt;.
 A list of attributes which should have secondary indexes produced for querying.
 Each `index` value is a keypath (see https://www.w3.org/TR/IndexedDB/#dfn-key-path).
  - Returns Void.

 Create a new table on the `webdb` object.